itxchy/blog.matttrifilo.com/_posts/2016-02-16-first-blog-post.md

 ### Let's take a step back.

 For most of my life, I've been immersed in music and computers.
-Both have been an ocean of inspiration for me in more ways than I'll ever know.
+Both have been an ocean of inspiration for me in more ways than I'm conscious of.
 Soon after I hooked up my family's first Gateway computer in middle school, I was playing Starcraft online with other human beings from all over the world.
 In real time.
 4v4 maps against people scattered over thousands of miles of planet.
 In.
 Real.
 Time.
 Back in 2000, that was just too crazy for words.
 But even more amazing than that, to me at least, was being able to download songs directly from AOL's search engine.
 Any song.
 By any artist.
 Holy shit!
 Once AOL took that feature down, it didn't take me long to find Napster.

  ![napster](https://farm1.staticflickr.com/158/429019967_f40e650950.jpg "Thanks krazykory from Flickr")